Assessing the value of artificial intelligence in healthcare to increase trust and open conversations by Elad Walach, CEO, Aidoc.

 The International Data Corporation (IDC) has predicted that the compound annual growth (CAGR) rate for global spend on artificial intelligence (AI) will reach $US52.2 billion by 2021.
 The cognitive AI use cases that will see the largest total spending increase will be in the medical diagnosis and treatment systems, along with the telecommunications industry and work automation.
 We’re at the cusp of a revolution that is about to affect both the way people work and their quality of life thanks to AI innovation in healthcare.
 The value of medical AI lies in its ability to analyze vast amounts of data to support more efficient diagnoses, increase the quality of care, and reduce costs.

 It is commonly accepted that medical AI can have tremendous benefits.
 However, realizing its full potential hinges on the creation of trust between all the parties involved ( practitioners, patients, payers and regulators).
-This, in turn, requires reliable assessment and measurement of the AI-based applications.
+This, in turn, requires the ability to measure AI in the field.

 Defining collaboration in AI